abulerforrest/retrocomputer-words-api-frontend/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on the code of conduct, and the process for submitting pull requests to this project.
+Please read [CONTRIBUTING.md](.CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests to this project.

-## Versioning

----

 ## Authors